Bronchoscopy

 Bronchoscopy is a diagnostic procedure that enables your physician to examine your airways.
 During the procedure, one of two varieties of bronchoscopes is utilized:

 The flexible form is more prevalent and can be used in the workplace after administering sedatives.
-If you have bleeding in your lungs or a large object is blocking your airways, a rigid mask is used.
+A rigid mask is used if bleeding is in the lungs or a large object is blocking the airways.
 Rigid bronchoscopy is performed under general anaesthesia in a hospital setting.

-Your doctor will thread the bronchoscope through your nose or mouth and down your oesophagus to your lungs during a bronchoscopy.
+During a bronchoscopy, your doctor will thread the bronchoscope through your nose or mouth and down your oesophagus to your lungs.
 On the extremity of the bronchoscope are a light source and a camera.
-The majority of bronchoscopes are compatible with colour video, allowing your physician to document the findings.
+Most bronchoscopes are compatible with colour video, allowing your physician to document the findings.

 Why does a doctor order a bronchoscopy?